 In a large pot combine:

-4 cups chicken stock (or 4 cups water with bouillon cubes to taste)
+4 cups chicken stock (or 4 cups water with bouillon cubes or chicken base paste to taste)

 4 cups chopped, peeled Yukon Gold potatoes

 1 chopped onion

 Cook, covered, over medium heat for 30 minutes or until potatoes are tender.
 Then add:

 Just before serving, add: 8 ounces sour cream.
 Thin with a little milk if needed.
 Stir well.

 A yummy way to use up leftover roast from Sunday supper.

 10 cups beef stock water (or 10 cups water with bouillon cubes or beef paste base to taste)